microsoft/nni/docs/en_US/TrainingService/DLCMode.rst

 Step 2.
 Create PAI-DSW server following this `link <https://help.aliyun.com/document_detail/163684.html?section-2cw-lsi-es9#title-ji9-re9-88x>`__.
 Note as the training service will be run on PAI-DLC, it won't cost many resources to run and you may just need a PAI-DSW server with CPU.

 Step 3.
-Open PAI-DLC `here <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>`__, select the same region as your PAI-DSW server.
+Open PAI-DLC `here <https://pai-dlc.console.aliyun.com/#/guide>`__, select the same region as your PAI-DSW server.
 Move to ``dataset configuration`` and mount the same NAS disk as the PAI-DSW server does.
 (Note currently only PAI-DLC public-cluster is supported.)

 Step 4.
 Open your PAI-DSW server command line, download and install PAI-DLC python SDK to submit DLC tasks, refer to `this link <https://help.aliyun.com/document_detail/203290.html>`__.
+Skip this step if SDK is already installed.

 .. code-block:: bash